 Methotrexate is licensed for the treatment of certain cancers, as well as some chronic inflammatory disorders.
 It is not licensed for all the conditions it is used to treat.
 However, its use for the indications below is well-established and supported by clinical specialists.

-Methotrexate is used to induce remission or partial remission in patients with inflammatory conditions, including arthritis, psoriasis, connective tissue disease and vasculitis.
-The clinical benefit may take up to 3 months.
-NSAIDs and simple analgesics may need to be continued.
+Methotrexate is used to induce remission or partial remission in patients with inflammatory conditions, and the clinical benefit may take up to 3 months.
 Patient-reported adverse effects usually occur early in therapy.